lars-erik/Umbraco.CodeGen/readme.md

       </TypeMappings>
     </CodeGenerator>

+Reference Umbraco.CodeGen.WaitForSixTwo in addition to core/integration.
-Reference Umbraco.CodeGen.WaitForSixTwo, which is built as Umbraco.Tests.dll for Typed model factory
+Umbraco.CodeGen.WaitForSixTwo is built as Umbraco.Tests.dll for Typed model factory support.
-Create this class in your web ~/Models, then derive your models from it.
+Create the following class in your web ~/Models, then derive your models from it.
-Models will be fed to UmbracoViewPage<YourModel> automatically.
+Models will be fed to `UmbracoViewPage<YourModel>` automatically.
 Just waiting for Stephane to be happy with the factory stuff.
 In the mean time tearing a rift in the space time continuum by faking trusted assembly. :)

     public class PublishedContentModel : Umbraco.CodeGen.WaitForSixTwo.PublishedContentModel